 Depending on which legend you prefer, this is:

 On most Wednesdays when the Pope is in town, the Pope gives the Papal Audience in St Peters Square.
-The exceptions are July, when the Pope is on vacation, and on very cold or rainy days when the audience is held inside the Paul VI Hall instead.

 On Sundays when the Pope is in town, he delivers the Angelus Domini from a window of the Apostolic Palace.